Sakis Rouvas: Philanthropy and social initiatives

 In 2018, Sakis Rouvas was named "Ambassador of Rewarding Recycling" at the first Pan-European Park of Environmental Education and Recycling.
 The same year, he served as the face of OPAP's philanthropic initiative Omada Prosforas (Team of Giving), aimed at supporting the renovation of the pediatric hospitals Agia Sofia and Panayiotis & Aglaia Kyriakou.

 From 2019 to 2022, Rouvas participated in reforestation efforts in Penteli, an area heavily affected by the 2018 wildfires in Greece, as part of the We Can All Together environmental campaign.

 In response to the 2021 Greece wildfires, Rouvas, in collaboration with the mineral water brand Theoni, visited fire-affected areas to provide aid.
 In 2022, he supported the Cyprus Red Cross Social Welfare Program by participating in a charity dinner event in Nicosia.

 In 2023, Rouvas performed at a charity concert in Cyprus, with proceeds directed toward children with disabilities and their social integration.
 Later that year, following the flooding caused by Storm Daniel in Thessaly, he again partnered with Theoni in an environmental awareness initiative, visiting schools in the region.
 He also participated in the Positive Energy Day organized by Amita Motion, supporting students in Thessaly affected by the floods, through the distribution of school supplies and donations amounting to €500,000.

-In early 2024, he visited the renovated Pediatric Clinic at the General Hospital of Karditsa, a project supported by Theoni.That same year, Rouvas collaborated with Technogym to donate wellness equipment to the Child and Adolescent Psychiatry Department of Sismanogleio Hospital.
+In early 2024, he visited the renovated Pediatric Clinic at the General Hospital of Karditsa, a project supported by Theoni.
+That same year, Rouvas collaborated with Technogym to donate wellness equipment to the Child and Adolescent Psychiatry Department of Sismanogleio Hospital.
 He also visited members of the Greek Paralympic delegation to offer support prior to their participation in the 2024 Paris Paralympic Games.

 In both 2024 and 2025, he performed pro bono at the Dipla sti Gynaika (By the Woman's Side) charity events organized by the Association of Friends of the Obstetrics and Gynecology Clinic of Aretaieio Hospital.
 Proceeds supported the clinic's infrastructure, medical equipment, and services.
 In 2025, Rouvas visited the General Hospital of Larissa to mark the beginning of renovation work at the Pediatric Clinic.
-In October of the same year, he visited the remote island of Halki as part of Theoni’s corporate social responsibility initiatives, which included the donation of school supplies to students, educational activities on water conservation, and the announcement of a nationwide student competition on sustainability and environmental awareness.
+In October of the same year, he visited the remote island of Halki as part of Theonis corporate social responsibility initiatives, which included providing natural mineral water and school supplies to 286 students across nine small water-scarce Aegean islands, and the announcement of a nationwide student competition on sustainability and environmental awareness.